-We wish to acknowledge this land on which the Department of Molecular Genetics operates.
-For thousands of years, it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
+Lastly, we acknowledge the traditional land on which our department operates.
+For thousands of years, it has been the home of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 We are grateful for the opportunity to work on this land, which continues to be a meeting place for many Indigenous peoples across Turtle Island.

 The Land Acknowledgement is a formal statement recognizing the unique and enduring relationship that exists between Indigenous Peoples and their traditional territories.
 For more information about Land Acknowledgements, visit the Indigenous U of T Land Acknowledgement page.